Sol Invictus (album): Reception

 Sol Invictus sold over 200,000 copies in its first two months of release according to the United World Charts.
-It has received a positive reception from professional critics.
-Aggregate review website Metacritic assigned a "generally favorable" score of 79 out of 100 based on reviews from 25 critics.
 In their May 2015 review, Drowned in Sound commented, "as ever, Patton remains FNM’s big draw and the singer is in typically extraordinary form", adding "it's hard to believe there was a time when Anthony Kiedis could accuse this gentleman of ripping off his own laboured vocal style."
 Kevin Fitzpatrick of Scene Point Blank gave it an 8.1 out of 10 on May 11, 2015.
 He noted the long gap between releases from the band, saying "June, 1997.
 Hanson's 'MMMBop' was at the top of the charts.
 Hype was building for James Cameron's soon-to-be-released new film Titanic.
 Layne Staley and Princess Diana had yet to shuffle off this mortal coil.
 And Faith No More's Album of the Year hit the shelves."
 Fitzpatrick added that, "for whatever the reason, whatever the astrological alignment, Faith No More have unexpectedly come together once more to give us Sol Invictus — a slow-burning slab of the truly unexpected.
 [Even] after so many years, the band remains as seemingly unpredictable and uncompromising as they ever were."
 David James Young of Australian website MusicFeeds also noted the long gap between releases.
 On May 13, 2015 he wrote "there’s someone born in 1997 that’s legally drinking as we speak", adding that, "how does one go about approaching an analysis of such a release?
 Is it to be considered a separate entity to the rest of the band’s discography given the proximity?".
 Rhian Daly of British publication NME awarded it a 7 out of 10, saying that "with their first album in 18 years, the San Fran band have managed a rare trick — Sol Invictus sounds like they’ve never been away."